Optimizing-Mind/omcloud/README.md

 #### Run Jupyter
 ```$ jupyter notebook```

-- A browser will popup, clicks on the optclient.ipynb link .
+- A browser will popup, click on the optclient.ipynb link .
 - On the notebook, enter the required parameters.
 - Run the cells.